rohansh-tty/EVA4/S9-V3/README.md

 * **Model Analysis:**
 1. Lot of fluctuations in Validation Loss values.
 2. Both of the models are slightly Overfit.
+3. Also found less oscillation in Nesterov Model Performance.

 ## **Library Documentation:**